canton7/s3-tar-backup/README.md

 backup_dir = </path/to/dir>
 dest = <bucket_name>/<path>

-pre-backup = <some command>
+; Optional: specifies commands to run before and after each backup pre-backup = <some command>
 post-backup = <some command>

+; Optional: defaults to bzip2
 compression = <compression_type>

+; Optional: defaults to false
 always_full = <bool>

+; Optional: defaults to no key gpg_key = <key ID>

 ; You have have multiple lines of the following types.
 ; Values from here and from your profiles will be combined